mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 Flame, Elemental, ...) but I'm not planning to go down that path until lots of people start asking for it.
 3. Anything that NumPy can't do.

+I'd love to hear what's important to the community.
+Re-implementing all of NumPy is hard, re-implementing a few choice pieces of NumPy is relatively straightforward.
+Knowing what those few choices pieces are requires community involvement.

 Bigger ideas